-- Discover the community - residents participating in respite care can gain hands-on experience of what it’s like to be a resident.
+- Discovering the community - residents participating in respite care can gain hands-on experience of what it’s like to be a resident.
 They can try meals, attend events and meet residents.
-All of this provides valuable insight about the long-term care facility.
+All of this provides valuable insight about the long term care facility.

-- Smooth transition - individuals who have attended respite care at the skilled nursing home providing their long-term care have an easier transition since they know what to expect once they’re a resident.
+- Smooth transition - people who have attended respite care at the skilled nursing home providing their long term care have an easier transition since they know what to expect.
 Prior exposure to the home helps ease anxiety and nerves when moving in.

-- Receive needed care - when attending respite care, senior adults can continue receiving the care they need, including therapy services.
+- Receive needed care - when attending respite care, seniors can continue receiving the care they need, including therapy services.
 All care is unique to the needs determined by the resident.

 - Engagement - respite care seniors participate in activities and events with full-time residents, allowing for friendships to be created that can assist with the transition from home to long-term care.